 - Drain all the water out.

-- Blend it to a smooth paste using a few spoons of water as needed.
-Add green chilies and fresh ginger while grinding the soaked lentils.
-The consistency should be similar to that of thick cake batter.
-To test the right consistency drop a little batter in the water and make sure it floats on the water.
+- Blend it to a smooth paste along with green chili and ginger using water as needed.
+The consistency should be similar to that of a thick cake batter.
+To test for the right consistency of the batter, drop a little batter in the water and make sure it floats on the water.
 If it sinks the batter is probably too thin.

-- Pro Tip - Add salt and lightly beat the batter with a hand blender to aerate it.
+- Next, add salt and lightly beat the batter with a hand mixer to aerate it.
 This makes the vada light and fluffy.

-- Heat the paniyaram pan (you can also use the aebleskiver pan) on medium-low heat.
+- Heat the Paniyaram Pan on medium-low heat.
 Add a few drops of oil in each round section and add 1 to 2 tablespoons of batter in each section.
+Prefer the deep-fried version?
+No worries—just check out the recipe card at the end of this post for all the details.

-- In another bowl whisk yogurt, add ½ cup of water, salt, and sugar.
+- In another bowl whisk yogurt, add water, salt, and sugar.
 Bring the yogurt to a smooth, pourable consistency.

-- Take the vadas from the water one at a time and gently squeeze all the water by pressing them on the palm of your hands.
-Keep them in a serving platter.
-Pour 1 cup of prepared yogurt over the vadas.
+- Remove the vadas from the water one at a time and gently squeeze out all the water by pressing them between your palms.
+Line them up in a large serving bowl.

 Serving

-- Take 3-4 vadas along with the yogurt in a bowl
+- Take 3 to 4 Vadas along with some yogurt in an individual serving bowl or dish.

-- Sprinkle a pinch of red chili powder, ground cumin, and ground coriander
+- Sprinkle a pinch of red chili powder and ground cumin on top.

 ★ Have you tried this recipe?
 We love your feedback, Please click on the stars in the recipe card below to rate.